-- If staff member chooses to receive Hepatitis B Vaccination series they will be instructed by Regional Manger (in consultation with Health Consultant) on when and where this will take place.
+- If staff member chooses to receive Hepatitis B Vaccination series they will be instructed by Regional Manger (in consultation with Health/Safety Consultant) on when and where this will take place.

 - If staff member declines, and chooses at a future date to receive the vaccination series, it will be made available at no cost.